yosemitebandit/plotplot/readme.md

+# moved!
+this project's been cleaned up as 'erik' - see https://github.com/yosemitebandit/erik

 ## plotplot
 interfacing with the eibot board; this stepper and servo controller is sold by EMSL, Sparkfun and others.
 It is designed by Brian Schmalz of Schmalz Haus.

- - what we're up to: http://tristanperich.com/Art/Machine_Drawings/
+ - what we're up to: `http://tristanperich.com/Art/Machine_Drawings/`
  - and: http://www.flickr.com/photos/geekphysical/sets/72157625827981787/with/5407732000/
  - and: http://www.instructables.com/id/Polargraph-Drawing-Machine/?ALLSTEPS